Myth 1: Fitness models are immune from eating disorders such as bulimia, anorexia and binge-eating.

 For those who do not know her, Stephanie Buttermore is a fitness Youtuber with 830.000 subscribers, she uses her platform to share her food-related struggles and how she is seeking balance, just like anybody else, in her life.
 She is transparent about how the fitness industry may have led to a lot of the pressure that she faced to diet so excessively and this is important for young people to be aware of.

-Lesson: Practice mental hygiene.
+Lesson: Exercise as an act of self-love.
 Eating disorders are a mental affliction, and while there is nothing inherently shameful about eating disorders, they can clearly affect anyone regardless of profession, intelligence or ethnicity.
 My take-away from following up on Stephanie Buttermore’s story, for instance, is that self-love and acceptance is part of the fitness journey.
 Never compare yourself to anyone else as nobody is perfect.
 Only focus on moving forward to become your best self.

 Myth 2: You cannot overdo exercise, more is better than nothing.